mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-04.md

 ```
 ###  Task 2: RAG pattern with Azure AI search plugin

 After completing the above plugin you should create a [plugin to retrieve data from external source](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/using-data-retrieval-functions-for-rag) such us Azure AI Search and generate grounded responses with semantic search.
-Use the AI Search data source you created in previous challenges.
+Use the AI Search data source created in previous challenges.

 Semantic search utilizes vector databases to understand and retrieve information based on the meaning and context of the query rather than just matching keywords.